snailtail/EagleTP/README.md

 # EagleTP
-A dotnet project for playing around with web-related stuff
+A dotnet project for playing around with web-related stuff and testing Blazor/Razor stuff